federatedplatforms/FEDeRATED-BDI/SetupServer.md

 Open http://localhost:10050/swagger-ui.html in your browser.
 A swagger UI should appear.
 Under Corda details, one can query the Corda node what nodes it knows.
 It should know at least one notary (GET `/node/notaries`) and a few other nodes (GET `/node/peers`).

 Play around with the `/events` calls too.
-In case you are prompted for an access token, you can use your iShare instance or enter `doitanyway` to skip this.
+In case you are prompted for an access token, you can use your iShare instance or enter `Bearer doitanyway` to skip this.

 See the readme file for example data.
 ```ttl